aimldinesh/ASKGENIE/README.md

 [View Full Setup Instructions →](./complete_setup.md).

-Credit: Huge thanks to Data Guru for contributing the full setup documentation that made this deployment seamless.
+Credit: Huge thanks to Data Guru for the full setup documentation that made this deployment seamless.